tap349/tap349.github.io/_posts/2018-03-12-react-native-subscriptions-android.md

 #### troubleshooting

-- `Error: The item you requested is not available for purchase.`
+- `The item you requested is not available for purchase.`

+  - where: standard Google popup in application
+  - when: trying to purchase a subscription

   current primary account is not a license test account.

-- `Error: The publisher cannot purchase the item.`
+- `The publisher cannot purchase the item.`

-  I got this error when I tried to purchase subscription.
+  - where: standard Google popup in application
+  - when: trying to purchase a subscription

-  => you cannot use developer account to test real subscriptions - even with test transactions (and of course you cannot make real purchases since you cannot pay to yourself).
+  you cannot use developer account to test real subscriptions - even with test transactions (and of course you cannot make real purchases since you cannot pay to yourself).